AdobeDocs/commerce-php/src/pages/development/payments-integrations/base-integration/get-payment-info.md

 ---
 title: Get payment information from frontend to backend
-description: How to retrieve the payment details form
+description: Learn how to retrieve the payment details form.
 ---

 # Get payment information from frontend to backend